geekofalltrades/data-structures/README.md

 #####bst.py
 A binary search tree.
 Implements the BST class for import.
-The tree does not balance itself; the first balance inserted will always remain the root.
+The tree does not balance itself; the first value inserted will always remain the root.
 Inserting sequentially increasing values can therefore cause the tree to become quite unabalanced.

+The tree now has four methods of traversal: in\_order, pre\_order, post\_order, and breadth\_first.
+Each of these traversal methods returns a generator that iterates over the values in the tree in the specified order.